Bertoid1311/B7094/README.md

 The $EXECUTE card causes IBSYS to invoke one of its major "subsystems" -- in this case, the FORTRAN processor.
 (The IBJOB processor is also invoked by means of the $EXECUTE card.)

 The cards beginning with '*' are FORTRAN processor control cards, and the FORTRAN control-card commands must begin in column 7.
-All the Fortran Processor control cards are all documented in the "IBM 7090/7094 Programming Systems FORTRAN II Programming" manual, Chapter 14 "FORTRAN II Monitor Control Cards", p.
+All the Fortran Processor control cards are documented in the "IBM 7090/7094 Programming Systems FORTRAN II Programming" manual, Chapter 14 "FORTRAN II Monitor Control Cards", p.
 37 at bitsavers.org/pdf/ibm/7090/C28-6054-5_FORTRANII_Apr64.pdf ; as well as the "IBM 7090/7094 Programming Systems FORTRAN II Operations" manual, Chapter 13 "FORTRAN II Monitor Control Cards and Utility Cards", p.
 30 at bitsavers.org/pdf/ibm/7090/C28-6066-6_FORTRANII_oper.pdf .

 The 'XEQ' control card is supposed to mean "execute immediately" rather than "just compile or assemble, but do not execute", but our two IBSYS versions' FORTRAN processors are idiosyncratic with regard to "honoring" this -- ASYS respects the absence of an XEQ card; KSYS does **not**, and will go ahead with immediate execution whether or not it's there.
 Of course, in all cases, attempting to execute the program is denied if there are errors reported by the compiler or assembler ("EXECUTION DELETED" is the usual message).